 Rabbis are not epidemiologists, nor are most people.
 The Torah adjures us to heed medical advice and to be very cautious; but to devise our own health standards and thresholds, when unsupported or contradicted by the strictest of medical professionals, is something to question.
 This same attitude of creating our own approach to medical issues, going way above and beyond anything mandated or even suggested by health specialists in the specific field of concern, can lead to serious unintended consequences, such as the anti-vaccine movement.

 Furthermore, if the “being extreme about pikuach nefesh” principle were to be applied consistently, people should never be allowed to go to wooded areas/camps (risk of Lyme Disease), large cities (today – violent crime), Eretz Yisrael (terrorism), or perhaps to drive cars.
-Halacha provides us with a medium for normal life, and the present situation in most Northeast areas should be no exception, with proper distancing and so forth vigorously enforced.
+(So too, those who claim to be extreme about pikuach nefesh in the present situation should likewise prohibit frequenting stores, pharmacies, and all other public venues – yet I have not heard this approach being promulgated or practiced.)
+Halacha provides us with a medium for normal life, and the current circumstances in most Northeast areas should be no exception, with proper distancing and so forth vigorously enforced.